 - Investment research firms only highlighted their accurate market calls.
 But when you look at the number of times they were wrong, they’re no better than a 50-50 coin toss!

-What were we doing wrong in the U.S. stock market?
-What were other firms doing wrong?
-After a year of research, I realised:
+What were they doing wrong in the U.S. stock market?
+After a lot of research, I realised:

 - Traders and investors who combine fundamental analysis with technical analysis outperform traders who only use technical analysis.

-- Proper fundamental analysis is not even hard!
-Most people are just doing it wrong.
+- Proper fundamental analysis is not hard!
+Most people are just doing it the wrong way.
+The financial industry’s conventional belief about “what is fundamental analysis” is wrong.

 - Simple, quantitative trading models allow traders to backtest their strategies and know EXACTLY how well a strategy works.
 No more “guessing”.

-With this insight, I developed the Medium-Long Term Model and other trading models, which generate an average of 20-30% a year trading the U.S. stock market.
+With this insight, I developed the Medium-Long Term Model and other trading models, which generate 20-30% a year trading the U.S. stock market.

 Here’s why my quantitative trading models are so successful.